 How to help an alcoholic is one of the most challenging questions and one with no fixed answer.
 All cases of alcohol use disorder are different, but watching a loved one succumb to alcohol is always a painful experience.

 From your point of view, they just need to stop drinking.
 If only helping an alcoholic were that simple.
 To understand how you can help your alcoholic loved one, you need to educate yourself about the nature of alcohol use disorder.
 Addiction is a ‘family disease.’
 That means it affects every person close to the person with an alcohol use disorder.
 Living with an alcoholic can be remarkably wearing.

 Having an alcoholic loved one entails dealing with lies, self-destruction, and denial.
-The pain of watching a loved one self-destruct challenges your sanity at times.
+The pain of watching a loved one self-destruct challenges your sanity.

 Another’s alcohol addiction has a huge impact on their health, finances, and relationships with their children, families, and friends.

-It is common for family members to rally round their addicted loved one in the hope of mitigating the disastrous consequences of their behavior.
+It is common for family members to rally around their addicted loved ones in the hope of mitigating the disastrous consequences of their behavior.
 They may try to prevent them from going to jail, losing their job, or keep their relationships with their children.